What is the SMCR?

 Creating a training programme

-To train your staff, consider creating a personal training programme tailored to their responsibilities.
+Organisations often use internal training programmes—such as e-learning, scenario-based modules or quizzes—to help employees understand how the SMCR may relate to their roles.
+Approaches vary depending on company size, industry and internal policy.
 You might create quizzes or use e-learning to help set individualised learning goals for your employees.
 Showing them how the SMCR applies to real-world scenarios during their training can also help them to learn faster, as well as help them to implement rules relevant to them.

 Helping employees to feel comfortable with reporting any breaches of the rules